40+ Incredible Things to do in Spain

 The Alhambra in Granada is one of Spain’s most famous destinations.
 It’s a former Moorish palace which sits high on a hill overlooking Granada, and is a UNESCO World Heritage Site.

-The Alhambra is well worth half a day of your time in Spain!
+Visiting the Alhambra is the best thing to do in Spain if you love architecture!
 Just be sure to book your Alhambra tickets as far in advance as you can.